geneontology/noctua_app_stack/README.md

 ```

 #### Push images.
-- You only need to push images if planning on staging to a remote machine.
+- Make sure you set docker_hub_user in vars.yaml to your dockerhub user account if planning on staging to a remote machine.
-- You would need to set docker_hub_user in vars.yaml to your dockerhub user account.

 ```sh
 ansible-playbook push_images.yaml